 Zainab agreed to meet Qasim a number of times to get to know him.
 By chance, Zainab also learned that Qasim had a poor reputation in the community.
-The young man loved female company, was a womanizer, smoked weed and frequented bars.
+The young man loved female company was a womanizer, smoked weed, and frequented bars.

-She soon came to hate the idea of marrying Qasim, but also understood that she may never again get the opportunity to marry.
+She soon came to hate the idea of marrying Qasim but also understood that she may never again get the opportunity to marry.

 A few months later, Zainab had made up her mind not to marry Qasim.
 Her uncle tried to persuade Zainab to change her mind and promised Qasim would change his ways after marriage.
 However, Zainab had already decided not to accept.

-After some time, her uncle called her to report that Qasim was in a terrible car crash and hospitalized in a critical condition.
+After some time, her uncle called her to report that Qasim was in a terrible car crash and was hospitalized in critical condition.
 Qasim succumbed to his injuries and passed away, three days later.

 Although Zainab was sorry he died so tragically, she felt relieved that she had not married Qasim, and importantly did not have to be with him in the hereafter.

 Do Muslim Women Have To Compete With The Al Hoor Al Ayn In Paradise For The Attention of Their Husbands?
 No, a believing wife will be more beautiful and of a higher status than Al Hoor Al Ayan.
 They are rewards for her righteous deeds and religious commitment on earth.
-Believing men will also receive two or more Al Hoor Al Ayan as his reward.
-His wife is a delightful queen and the Al Hawra virgins are lessor rewards and subject to the husband’s will.
+Believing men will also receive two or more Al Hoor Al Ayan as their reward.
+His wife is a delightful queen and the Al Hawra virgins are lesser rewards and subject to the husband’s will.
 Read Tafseer al-Qurtubi 16:154

 Do Muslim Women Have The Same Rewards As Men In Paradise?
 Yes, women like men, get their just rewards which are the same for both genders.
 Al – Zukhruf 43:72 Also, women want men in the same ways men desire women.
 Allah (SWT) promises Hoor Al Ayn to men because their natural sexual inclinations are powerful in this life, and they must learn to control them.
 However, women naturally love jewellery and adornments, and the sexual drive is not as prominent.
 Read Paradise for Women